czlucius/ubuntu-upgrade-jammy/README.md

 # Upgrade Ubuntu to 22.04 Jammy Jellyfish

-Currently, Ubuntu's Software & Updates does not detect the upgrade for Jammy Jellyfish 22.04.
+Currently, Ubuntu's Software & Updates application does not detect the upgrade for Jammy Jellyfish 22.04, released on 22/4.
 This temporary fix exposes 22.04 stable to Ubuntu so it can upgrade.

 ## 1. Changing the upgrade link